-13 Beauty Devices to Blow Your Gift Cards On - E!
+15 Must-Have Beauty Devices to Give Mom for Mother's Day - E!
 Online

 If you are unfamiliar with this revolutionary, multi-functional hair styler, let us do the honor of telling you why you need it.
 First of all, with different sized barrels and styling attachments, you can easily control the volume and style of your mane.
 Whether you want big, voluminous curls or straight hair, this set will help you accomplish the hairstyle of your dreams.

-Dr. Dennis Gross Skincare All is Bright Faceware Kit
+Dr. Dennis Gross DRX Spectralite Faceware Pro

-Treat yourself to these celeb-loved products and high-tech skincare mask!
-This futuristic mask will help reduce wrinkles and fine line while promoting collagen production.
+Treat yourself to this celeb-loved high-tech skincare mask!
+This futuristic mask will help reduce wrinkles and fine lines while promoting collagen production thanks to the power of 100 LED lights in red mode and 62 LED lights in blue mode.

 GLO Lit™ At-Home Teeth Whitening Device Kit